ModTheGungeon/ETGMod/libs/README.md

 The versions here are versions stripped with the FmbLibStripper tool.

-# WARNING FROM THE FUTURE: DON'T BE A DUMBASS.
-DON'T PUSH THE ORIGINAL VERSION OF THE STRIPPED LIBS!
+# DON'T PUSH THE ORIGINAL VERSION OF THE STRIPPED LIBS!

 Feel free to replace the .dlls **locally** though.